 Efficient Frontier Construction

 The need was to construct an efficient frontier portfolio based on the past returns and volatility of these returns.
 This portfolio optimisation is based on Markowitz theory which enables us to optimise a portfolio’s return subject to the right amount of risk.
 We primarily need two sets of information :

 - Returns of each individual stock.
 This historical returns data needed can vary depending upon the re-balancing frequency we intend to have for the portfolio.

 - The covariance matrix of returns between the stocks.
-This is to diversify the portfolio by having two highly co-related stocks.
+This is to diversify the portfolio by having as uncorrelated stocks as possible.

 There are a couple of observations to make from the plot above :

 - The yellow block shows all the random portfolio’s we made.
 Each dot represents a single portfolio with specific returns and corresponding standard deviation.